d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband_concise.md

 tuner.run()
 ```

-The logs of all evaluated hyperparameter configuratons are stored for further analysis.
-At any time during the tuning job, we can easily get the results obtained so far and plotting the incumbent trajectory
+After the experiment has finished, we can retrieve and plot results.

 ```{.python .input}
 from syne_tune.experiments import load_experiment